sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 ## Toward a more theoretical understanding of compound safety

-EFF notes that, in [making the list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases), they "ensured that no word is an exact prefix of any other word."
 My compound-safe lists have words that are exact prefixes of other words, prompting the question: Is the no prefix-rule _too strict_?
 In other words, are there word lists that don't satisfy the prefix rule but are compound-safe?
-My compound-safe version of the 1Password list purports to be this, but I don't know if there are further conditions necessary to ensuring compound-safety.
+My compound-safe version of the 1Password list purports to be this by a mere 913 words, but  again, I don't know if there are further conditions necessary to ensuring _true_ compound-safety.

 At present I'm not sure why EFF fellow Joseph Bonneau avoided exact prefixes.
 But considering [his extensive experience in this area](http://www.jbonneau.com/doc/jbonneau_cv.pdf) I'd assume it was to avoid problems at least related to the one I've been describing.
-What I'm more interested in is understanding a more formal definition of what makes a good word list, and, if possible, developing a tool to check if a given list is safe to use in the most ways possible.
+What I'm more interested in is understanding a more formal definition of what makes a good word list, and, if possible, developing a tool to check if a given list is safe to use in the most number of ways and contexts possible.
 Toward that end, I'd say my tool is a proof of concept at best.

-Hopefully someone far smarter than me has been working on something like this already.
+## Appendix

+In case I move blog systems and lose my Disqus comments again, here is [phoerious](https://github.com/phoerious)'s [comment](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html#comment-3886800478), referred to above, in full:

+> I think the whole matter becomes easier to grasp when you don't think about it in terms of words, but in terms of pieces of information.
+Imagine a three-sided die with sides for "a", "b", and "ab".
+The first two sides each have 0.5 bits of entropy, but the third side is redundant and adds no further information.
+A message "ab" is always "ab" no matter if it was created by one or two tosses.
+If we add a separator between code words, we artificially make "ab" distinguishable and the entropy per character rises to 0.52 bits.
+I say "artificially", because it's the same as if we replaced "ab" with a third code word "c".
+But what do we do when we run out of unique characters?
+Then we have to use combinations, but must take some things into consideration if we don't want to lose information (and therefore reduce entropy of the message).
+> Here we come into the field of minimal prefix-free codes, also called Huffman coding or entropy coding.
+It's the fundamental building block for compression, where we try to find a minimal code for a message given a certain alphabet.
+As an example, take an alphabet of three words, which we want to encode in binary.
+We only have 0 and 1 at our disposal, so we need to use combinations.
+We could naively encode them as 00, 01, and 10.
+But that is clearly over-encoded (two bits can encode four words).
+However, if we use variable-length codes 0, 1, and 10, we would need separators, otherwise we wouldn't know if 010 is 0,1,0, or 0,10.
+Thus, we need a prefix-free code.
+Such a code would be 0, 10, 11.
+Here we have our prefect compromise between the number of encoding bits needed and unambiguity, i.e., we don't lose any information.

+> I think at this point you can easily do the transfer back to word lists.
+Each word is a code word and we need them to be prefix-free to not lose information.
+Does it matter if "underdog" is an English word if only "under" and "dog" are on the list?
+No. All that matters is what else is on the list.
+The same is true for "underdog" and "dog".
+As long as "under" is not a word on the list, we are fine.